Long before Abbie Hoffman called it "the Town too High to Die," Madrid produced the coal that both built the Bomb and inspired Walt Disney.

 The tour can be paused, skipped and rewinded -- and it never expires, so you don't have to do it all at once.
 The whole tour is about 2 hours.

-For best results, you should take the walking tour in Madrid, New Mexico.
+For best results, you should take the walking tour while you're in Madrid, New Mexico.
 However, you can also just listen to the oral history on your phone, wherever you are.

 I got the idea for the Madrid tour while researching a different audio project.
 It occurred to me that my hometown has such a fascinating history, and so many incomparable storytellers, that this tour could be both an introduction for the curious visitor as well as a vault for Madrid's collective chronicle.
 The advancing years of many old-timers was an added consideration.
 In sad fact, a distressing number of voices on the tour have deceased -- yet with great humility, I believe that a small part of their stories live on here.